 Credit risk management therefore is especially important in the consumer goods industry that is largely dependent on retail industry.

 The question?
 How does the credit team make more time to watch out for high-risk retail customers when they are already stretched too thin?
-The answer could be in improving efficiency of the credit review process.
+The answer could be in improving the efficiency of the credit review process.

 Most credit functions like reviewing the credit-worthiness of business partners, deciding credit limits, verifying credit-blocked orders, and so on are repetitive and comprised of a similar set of tasks.
-These tasks involve different members of the credit team – including the analyst, supervisor, manager, director, and the treasurer.
+These tasks involve different members of the credit team – including the analyst, supervisor, manager, director, and treasurer.

 Workflows are generally designed while keeping in mind the delegation of authority on the credit limit assigned to customers.

 Workflows automate a majority of these repetitive tasks and divide them among different users.
 They bring transparency and proactivity to credit risk management.
 While organizations add industry and company-specific workflows for credit management, there are five workflows that are globally recognized by credit and A/R professionals as must-haves for any organization.

 The Credit Application Workflow manages the process flow of capturing buyer credit application data, gathering and analyzing their credit data, and making and implementing credit decisions.
 The workflow encompasses the following sub-processes:

 The customer onboarding process involves an exchange of sensitive information back and forth between the customers and the credit department.
 The process is prone to breakdowns due to correspondence issues such as lost documents, missing information, missed out emails and phone calls, misinterpreted details, management sign-off, and much more.
 This results in dissatisfied customers and undue delays in application review.
 The turnaround time of customer credit review can make the difference between closing and losing the deal.
 At the same time, accurate decisions cannot be a trade-off for faster review.
 Due time and diligence need to be invested in analyzing the applications and conducting thorough background validation.